wpaccessibility/wp-a11y-docs/docs/testing/testing-themes/setup.md

         1. In WP-admin, go to Appearance \> Themes.
         2. Click the "Add theme" link (visually styled as a button).
         3. Search for the theme by name.
-        4. Once you have found the theme, click the "Install" link (visually styled as a button). on the theme tile.
+        4. Once you have found the theme, click the "Install" link (visually styled as a button) on the theme tile.
 3. After installing the theme, click the "Activate" link (visually styled as a button) to activate it.

 #### Configuring the theme